Flow-based Conformal Prediction for Multi-dimensional Time Series: Experiment Details

 \paragraph{FCP}

-We used multilayer perceptions (MLP) to model the guided vector field $u_{t|h} : [0,1] \times \mathbb{R}^{d_h} \times \mathbb{R}^{d_y} \to \mathbb{R}^{d_y}$.
-The time variable $t \in [0,1]$ was concatenated with the input and fed into the vector field.
-A hyperparameter grid search was conducted on the training set of each dataset with different $d_y$ to determine the optimal configuration.
+We use multilayer perceptions (MLP) to model the guided vector field.
+The time variable $t \in [0,1]$ and guidance $h \in \mathbb{R}^{d_h}$ are concatenated with the input and fed into the guided vector field.
+A hyperparameter grid search is conducted on the training set of each dataset with different $d_y$ to determine the optimal configuration.
 We set the hidden dimension of the vector field identical to the model dimension of the encoder, so that additional layer is not required between the vector field and the encoder.
 Table~\ref{table:fcp_grid_search} shows the hyperparameter search space and Table~\ref{table:fcp_hyperparameters} shows the optimized hyperparameter configuration.
-The context window size for the encoder was set to 50.
-We trained the model with Adam optimizer~\cite{kingma2014adam} with a maximum of 50 epochs for all experiments and used the validation set to select the best model.
+The context window size for the encoder is set to 50.
+We train the model with Adam~\citep{kingma2014adam} with a maximum of 50 epochs for all experiments and use the validation set to select the best model.